What Is an Antinuclear Antibody Test?

 You may also have a slight chance of:

 Your test is positive if it finds antinuclear antibodies in your blood.
-A negative result means it found no ANAs.
+A negative result means it found none.
+A positive test doesn’t mean that you have an autoimmune condition.
+Between 3% and 15% of people with no conditions have antinuclear antibodies.
+Some medicines or other diseases also can cause them.

 - Sjögren's syndrome -- a disease that causes dry eyes and mouth